 AWS Security Hub – After working at a security company in a previous life, I’m always interested when I see AWS building up their security tools within their cloud services.
 Security Hub fills a great void to centralize alerts and events coming from many disparate sources (including integration with 3rd party services which is equally cool).

-AWS Firecracker – In my opinion – this was really one of the coolest new features announced.
-The ability to launch lightweight microVM’s in a fraction of a second giving you both security and workload isolation of traditional VMs, but with the extremely low resource overhead of containers.
+AWS Firecracker – In my opinion, this was really one of the coolest new features announced.
+It includes the ability to launch lightweight microVMs in a fraction of a second, giving you both security and workload isolation of traditional VMs, but with the extremely low resource overhead of containers.
 Many of the new Lambda features announced obviously came because of this huge announcement.
 I can’t wait to watch the project evolve over the next few years.